Overview

 Special Scenarios

-If your selection is Unknown or Not Relevant, the system only relies on linked elements
+Manual Evaluation: In cases of manual evaluation, if your selection is Unknown or Not Relevant, the system ignores that selection and calculates maturity based solely on other linked elements.

-Manual input takes full precedence when no linked data is available
+Manual Precedence: For any of the four maturity components (Manual Evaluation, Findings, Technologies, or Processes), manual input takes full precedence when no linked data is available.

 Wrap-up / Next Steps